IMMANUEL5015/Bucket-List-App/README.md

 ## API DOCUMENTATION
 This API has endpoints, each of which are dedicated to a single task.
-The routes utilize HTTP response codes to indicate API status and errors.
+The routes utilizes HTTP response codes to indicate API status and errors.

 ### Authentication
 The Users of this application are assigned a unique token upon a successful signup or login operation.
 This token is absolutely essential for subsequent HTTP requests to the API for authentication.
 API requests that are operationalized without authentication will recieve a **fail** response with the status code 401: Unauthorized Access.